AndrewWasHere/statemachine-arduino/README.md

 The state machine unit tests are in the `test/` directory.
 They are black box tests of the state machine class and do not depend on any test framework.

-## Elevator

-A sample application in the `elevator/` directory, implementing an elevator simulator to show the state machine library at work.

 ## Dependencies

-* CMake 3.10 or newer.
+* CMake 3.10 or newer (not required for use, just for building the tests.)
 * C++ Compiler of your choosing.

 ## License